DNR advisory committee at odds over recommendations for fall wolf hunt

 Critics of the state’s current plan note that it was first written in 1999 and last updated in 2007.
 Randy Johnson, the DNR’s large carnivore specialist, noted that plan is currently under review.

-"We'll iron out what a new population goal, if any, should be, but until we get to that point status quo is the approach we're taking," said Johnson.
+"We'll iron out what a new population goal, if any, should be, but until we get to that point status quo is the approach we're taking," Johnson said.

 Committee member Steve Suchomel, a member of the Wisconsin Farm Bureau Federation, rejected that notion.

-"If you have a plan, and then disregard it because it might change, then you don't have a plan," said Suchomel.
+"If you have a plan, and then disregard it because it might change, then you don't have a plan," Suchomel said.

 Last week, members of the committee that developed the state’s existing wolf management plan sent a letter to the current wolf harvest advisory committee, urging them to set a conservative quota and maintain the wolf population.